jsx-eslint/eslint-plugin-react/docs/rules/forbid-prop-types.md

 ### `checkContextTypes`

 Whether or not to check `contextTypes` for forbidden prop types.
 The default value is false.

+### `checkChildContextTypes`

+Whether or not to check `childContextTypes` for forbidden prop types.
+The default value is false.

 ## When not to use